qmlbook/qmlbook/en/ch03/index.rst

 	:scale: 50%

 Most of the time you will be in the edit mode with the code-editor in the central panel.
-When you need to configure your project you will visit from time to time the Projects mode.
-And then you press Run.
-Qt Creator is smart enough to ensure you project is fully build before running it.
+From time to time, you will visit the Projects mode when you need to configure your project.
+And then you press ``Run``.
+Qt Creator is smart enough to ensure you project is fully built before running it.

-In the bottom are the output panes for issues, application messages, compile messages and other messages.
+In the bottom are the output panes for issues, application messages, compile messages, and other messages.

 Registering your Qt Kit
 =======================